Making Your Words Count

 The TV News London Story

-TV News London was founded in the 1990s by broadcast journalists, Roz Morris and Malcolm Douglas.
+TV News London was founded in the 1990s by broadcast journalists, Roz Morris and Malcolm Douglas (pictured above).
 Spotting a need for business and professional people to be shown how television and radio news really work on a day to day basis, they recruited professional journalists, camera operators and TV Make-up artists to join them in providing comprehensive and realistic media training for spokespeople from a wide range of businesses, government and publicly funded organisations and charities.

 He now works full time for TV News London as a media consultant and media trainer, providing the benefits of his lifetime of contacts, and knowledge about how broadcast news works, to a wide range of clients including global companies and major charities.